sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 * `findfirst` : Return the column name of the first true value
 * `findlast` : Return the column name of the last true value
 * `hash` : Compute an integer hash code
+* `in` : Determine whether values passed via the `item` keyword argument are in the given collection of columns.
 * `isequal` : Return `true` when all values are equal.
 Optionally, a vector of values can be passed via the `with` keyword to compare equality with it.
 * `isless` : Return `true` when all values are less than passed vector(or column specified by its name) as `with`.
 Passing `rev = true` change `less` to `greater`.
 * `issorted` : Check if the values are sorted